Cosa succede se dovessi dirvi che millennials superate le abitudini di shopping $600 milioni di euro all'anno?

-To begin with, your entire shopping process should be personalized.
+Per cominciare, your entire shopping process should be personalized.
 Millennial shoppers like to feel as though they are cared about.
-Think about Amazon as an example.
+Think about Amazon’s pricing strategy as an example.

 As soon as you log into your Amazon account, the entire process and store design is tailored towards you as a shopper.